Best movie mistakes of 2012

 Factual error: Dr Schultz pays with 12 $1000 bills, but $1000 bills were not created until 1861, after the time period of this movie.

 Other mistake: The video stream displayed in the night sky showing which tributes have died after the first day does not add up correctly.
 They display in district order.
 We see the start, the girl from three (so the boy is still alive), and the boy from four with no breaks.
 Then they break away to show Katniss and the control room, after which they continuously show the boy and girl from seven, the boy from eight (so the girl is still alive), the girl from nine (so the boy is still alive), and then fade to the end.
 We know that Foxface, the girl from five, dies later in the movie.
 Even if we assume that during the portion not shown, the girl from four, the boy from five, and both tributes from six are dead, that's only a total of ten.
-Twelve are supposed to be dead at that point in the movie.
+Thirteen are supposed to be dead at that point in the movie.

 Character mistake: In the first scene inside the Prometheus, after she comes out of deep sleep, Vickers asks David for a robe, and asks "how long?" meaning how long have they been asleep.
 David, a robot, answers "2 years, 4 months, 18 days, 36 hours, 15 minutes."
 The actual statement from this highly precise robot character would have been "2 years, 4 months, 19 days, 12 hours, 15 minutes."